silentspring30/dao-ai-framework/daohaus_review.md

 - Earn dividends from datamodel

 Analysis and recommendations:
 Current squads have little experience in blockchain, DAOs and value of tokens.
-E.g. HAUS.
+E.g. HAUS. and are not aware of features such as payroll etc.
 It might be useful to create regular 20min DAO guide or drop in session for squads and product updates.

 ### Question 3: Why are you using DAOhaus?
-The Algovera tested several DAO platforms such as Aragon, Hive (also based on Aragon) but encountered the following problems:
+Algovera tested several DAO platforms such as Aragon, Hive (also based on Aragon) but encountered the following problems:
 1. Jan 2022, Polygon Aragon platform issues: Polygon - transactions failures, - incorrect gas fees
 2. Due to the urgency to get to get our squads funded, Algovera then chose DAOhaus because it performed the best on polygon.
 3. We also liked the Gnosis safe minion features.